bekk/bekk-christmas/post/elm/once-twice-three-times-a-value.md

 (12, 24, 18) : ( number, number1, number2 ) -- A 3-Tuple or Triple(t)
 ```

-Given a tuple, `Tuple.first`, `Tuple.second` or `Tuple.third` extracts the respective values from the tuple.
+Given a tuple, `Tuple.first` and `Tuple.second` extract the respective values.

 ```elm
 Tuple.first person   -- 23